2/6/18

 Then finally two of the kids figure out the clue, and find the treasure (with help from the hippo. sigh again), and it is lovely treasure from the cathedral, hidden from the Round-heads, in a beautiful carved chest (one of the most lovely fictional chests I've ever read).
 So that is nice.

-I almost really liked this one, but too much hippo, not enough good time travel, though I realize that for many readers, the fun of prehistoric hippos causing consternation amongst the townsfolk might be wonderful.
+I almost really liked this one, but there was too much hippo and not enough good time travel, though I realize that for many readers, the fun of prehistoric hippos causing consternation amongst the townsfolk might be wonderful.
 The kids were a nice lot though, and it was good that there weren't intrusions of class distinction.
 If the other books (there are three in total) come my way, I'll be happy, but I won't seek them out.

 3 comments: